Illinois Court Records

 What are Illinois Traffic Tickets?

-In the State of Illinois, traffic violations are either minor or major offenses.
+In the State of Illinois, traffic violations are categorized as either minor or major offenses.
 According to the Toll Highway Act, Illinois Vehicle Code, and Child Passenger Protection Act, a traffic offense is minor if it is a petty offense.
-It is considered major when it is deemed severe according to the laws, as mentioned earlier.
-Motorists who commit major traffic offenses are subject to less than one year of imprisonment.
+It is considered major when it is deemed severe according to state traffic law, as mentioned earlier.
+Motorists who commit minor traffic offenses may be subject to less than one year of imprisonment.
 Not all violations require court appearances or attract jail sentences; some require motorists to pay fines.
-However, in most instances where the driver pays a fine, a conviction is put on the driver’s record, or the driver must attend a traffic school.
+However, in most instances where the driver pays a fine, a conviction is put on the driver’s record, or the driver may be required to attend a traffic school.
 In other cases, the Driver Services Department adds points to the driver’s license.
 Depending on the violation, the defaulter’s license or permit may also be suspended or terminated.

 What Does a Traffic Citation Mean?

 A traffic citation is a written order issued by law enforcement officers to motorists who have violated traffic laws.
-An individual who is issued a citation in Illinois is required to appear in a traffic court.
-According to Supreme Court Rules - Article V (Rules 501–600), a court appearance is necessary for the following categories of traffic violations:
+An individual who is issued a citation in Illinois may be required to appear in a traffic court.
+According to Supreme Court Rules - Article V (Rules 501–600), a court appearance may be necessary for the following categories of traffic violations:

 How Do I Pay a Traffic Ticket in Illinois?